 All research begins with an idea or a question, typically generated by researchers in labs.
 A clinical trial is a research study performed on humans that aims to answer a specific health-related question, or that is done to evaluate the safety and efficacy of a potential treatment.

-Certain interventions such as medications are tested first on animals (usually mice).
-If the animal tests seem promising, then the researchers can take the next step towards testing the treatment on humans in a clinical trial.
+Certain interventions such as medications are tested first on animals (usually mice) by following all the test protocols like the researcher needs to wear a biohazard suit in order to avoid contamination.
+Furthermore, they need to hold on to the rules of the experiment–they need to write down every aspect of the experiment, starting from using a chemical substance on the animal to how well it performed.
+That said, if the animal tests seem promising, then the researchers can take the next step toward testing the treatment on humans in a clinical trial.

 According to the National Institutes of Health, there are six categories of clinical trials: